comppolicylab/pingpong/README.md

 ## Authz

-The OpenFGA authorization server has a playground at `http://localhost:3000/playground` that may be useful.
+The OpenFGA authorization server has a [playground](http://localhost:3000/playground) that may be useful.

 ## Backend / API